The ethics of travelling to Burma

-If you would like to find out more about the ethics of travel to Myanmar, please read on for further information and sources of information, or speak to one of our Myanmar specialists.
+If you would like to find out more about the ethics of travel to Burma, please read on for further information and sources of information, or speak to one of our Burma specialists.

 This short YouTube video clip gives you more information about how the WEF councils work together with an overall aim of improving the economic state of the world.